ds4dm/ZERO/docs/support_files/NashLCP.rst

 Nash LCP Example
 *****************

-Before reading this page, please ensure you are aware of the functionalities described the tutorial for ``QP_Param``.
 Assume we have two players:

 **Player 1**